Evaluating individual board members is important but often overlooked

 Most reputable companies want to comply with good corporate governance and hence, among other things, do an annual board evaluation.
 These national governance codes normally state that the effectiveness of each board member should also be evaluated.
 However, often boards avoid tackling this part of the evaluation because board members – like everyone else – can feel some insecurity about being personally evaluated.
 Also, there is uncertainty about how to carry out such a sensitive analysis.

 Boards and companies should think about the idea that, to get the best overall board effectiveness, each board member can benefit from becoming aware of how his or her strengths and contributions are perceived by the other board members and executives.

-The benefits of adding such a module to your annual evaluation are that each individual gets a better understanding of how s/he is perceived to create value to the board, and that the board overall gets a better collective understanding of where it performs well and where it might do better.
+The benefits of adding this type of module to your annual evaluation are that each individual gets a better understanding of how they are perceived to create value to the board, and the board gets a better collective understanding of where it performs well and where it might do better.

 We’d be happy to take you through this new evaluation module if your board is interested.

 "*" indicates required fields